c-dilks/git-tutorial/README.md

 ## Who are you?

-You must identify yourself to `git`.
-For example, if your name is "Your Name", run
+You must identify yourself to `git`; see your `~/.gitconfig` file to check if you already have done this.
+To set your name, for example if your name is "Your Name", run
 ```bash
 git config --global user.name "Your Name"
 ```